hammer-mt/DSPyUI/README.md

 # DSPyUI

-a Gradio user interface for DSPy.
+A Gradio user interface for DSPy.

 `bash webui.sh`